derekjwilliams/event_feed/README.md

 The GraphQL queries used by the queryFunctions in `src/queryFunctions` can be found in src/graphql_queries/queries.js

-### GraphQL EndPoint, Postgraphile, and TanStack
+### GraphQL Service

-This code does not directly use Postgraphile, however it is dependent on a service that does use Postgraphile, that can be found in this repo: https://github.com/derekjwilliams/event_graphql

-This is a bit of overhead, and provides little benefit for the feed endpoints (ics, rss, atom, and json1), however it does provide benefits to the user interface client components, for example EventsList.
-Since the application, and contained api endpoints, do not mutate Events the lack of normalized caching in TanStack Query does not have a performance impact.
-Other libraries, like Apollo, do support normalized caching.
-However, Apollo historically has not worked well with Next.js.
+This code uses Hasura cloud service to obtain event data.

 Other notes on this topic:

 - It may make sense to provide a GraphQL endpoint in the application, e.g. using Postgraphile, However doing this in Next.js has been problematic.
-This should be revisited
+This should be revisited.

-- [Drizzle-orm](https://www.npmjs.com/package/drizzle-orm) may be a better choice, especially for the api endpoints.
-Drizzle-orm is widely used, well respected, and well documented.
-Drizzle-orm has been added to package.json.
-The generated drizzle types are in `src/types/drizzle/schema.ts` and `src/types/drizzle/relations.ts`, and the `drizzle.config.ts` is in the root of the project.
-There is a `drizzle` branch on github where this work will take place.

 - Good Reading https://tanstack.com/query/latest/docs/framework/react/graphql